 To continue his work of moral and spiritual regeneration, he promised to remain ever-present on earth through an unbroken succession of enlightened, God-realised gurus.

-A simple overview of Bhagwan Swaminarayan’s life and work is presented below:
+A summary of Bhagwan Swaminarayan’s life and work is presented below:

 |7||Mastered the Vedas, Ramayana, Bhagawatam, and other Hindu scriptures|